Sample Essay Soil Texture

 Soil texture refers to how coarse or fine a soil is: that is, how much sand, silt, and clay it contains.
 Texture has a major influence on how much water a soil can hold.
 Generally, the smaller the soil particles (the more silt and clay), the more water a soil can hold (but this water may not all be available to the crop).
 Soil texture is a significant soil characteristic that determines field management and crop production.
-Soils can be classified into four main textural categories; Sands, silts, clays and loams.
+Soils can be classified into four main textural categories; Sands, silts, clays, and loams.
 Soil texture determines the rate at which water drains through a saturated soil.
-Soil texture also determines the organic matter levels, organic matter break down faster in sandy soils than in fine textured soils.
+Soil texture also determines the organic matter levels, organic matter breaks down faster in sandy soils than in fine-textured soils.
 This is majorly determined by the high level of oxygen available in less textured sandy soil.